-The emissions savings shall be calculated according to (COM DA referred to in Article 28(5)) of European Union Directive 2018/2001(RED II).
+The emissions savings shall be calculated according to (COM DA referred to in Article 28(5)) of the Revised Renewable Energy Directive EU/2018/2001 (RED III).
 Greenhouse gas emissions intensity shall be reported for each consignment of fuel.

-The greenhouse gas emissions savings from using renewable liquid and gaseous transport fuels of non-biological origin shall be at least 70 %.
+The greenhouse gas emissions savings from using renewable fuels of non-biological origin shall be at least 70 %.